JollyTechnologies/flame/doc/game.md

 * The render method takes the canvas ready for drawing the current state of the game.
 * The update method receives the delta time in seconds since last update and allows you to move to the next state.

-The class `Game` can be subclassed and will provide among others, these gameloop methods.
+The class `Game` can be subclassed and will provide, among others, these gameloop methods.
 At the same time, a `Game` subclass instance can be added to a Flutter widget tree via the `GameWidget`.

 You can add it into the topo of you tree (directly as an argument to `runApp`) or inside the usual app-like widget structure widget structure (with scaffold, routes and whatnot).